PrincetonUniversity/install_lammps/01_installing/ins/stellar/scripts.md

 # Stellar

 The Intel portion of [Stellar](https://researchcomputing.princeton.edu/systems/stellar) is composed of 296 nodes with 96 CPU-cores per node.
 Stellar is designed for multinode jobs.
-If your jobs uses less than 47 cores then it will land in the `serial` QoS which has the lowest priority.
+If your job requests 47 CPU-cores or fewer then it will land in the `serial` QoS which has the lowest priority.

 Run these commands to install LAMMPS with the [INTEL-USER](../misc/notes.md#USER-INTEL) package on Stellar: